I am not a product designer, startup entrepreneur, or engineer. Seven years ago, I stumbled into wearing all of these hats because I wanted to

 What applications can you build with no-code tools?

-Common use cases for no-code tools are internal tools, webflows, mobile applications, and database applications.
-Just like regular app development , the customization possibilities for no code tools are only limited by the number of problems to solve and an individual's creativity.
+Common use cases for no-code tools are internal tools, webflows, android and iOS mobile applications, web applications, voice apps, and database applications.
+Just like regular web and mobile app development, the customization possibilities for no-code tools are only limited by the number of problems to solve and an individual's creativity.

 Originally published at